 3. Display the Last Access Time

-You can sort the folders and files in this column as per the Last Access Time.
+You can choose the folders and files in this column as the Last Access Time.
 This can be useful when searching.

 In the properties of a file, the Last Access Time attribute is displayed in the field.
 "Accessed"Or "Last Access".